-Additional information with respect to the directors proposed for election at the AGM, including the number of ordinary shares beneficially owned by, or over which control or direction is exercised, directly or indirectly, by the relevant director is set out below.
-For additional details regarding options over ordinary shares held by the directors, please see "Remuneration of Directors - Director's Remuneration Table" and "Remuneration of Executive Officers" in Schedule C.
+Additional information with respect to the Directors proposed for election at the AGM, including the number of ordinary shares of the Company ('Shares') beneficially owned by, or over which control or direction is exercised, directly or indirectly, by the relevant Director is set out below.
+For additional details regarding options over ordinary shares held by the Directors and grants to such Directors under the LTIP (as defined in Schedule C), please see 'Remuneration of Directors' and 'Remuneration of Executive Officers' in Schedule C.

-Names and Residence Committees Director Since Ordinary Shares

-Neil Goulden Nomination 15 August 2016 10,000

-Berden, United (Chair); · ·

-Kingdom Remuneration

-(Observer)

-Andrew Mclver - 15 August 2016 Nil

-Surrey, United

-Kingdom

-Keith Laslop Audit and Risk 5 September 2016 738,606

-Nassau, Bahamas (Observer)

-Nigel Brewster Audit and Risk; 19 January 2017 5,000

-Berkshire, United Remuneration

-Kingdom

-David Danziger Audit and Risk; 5 September 2016 21,243 (1)

-Ontario, Canada Nomination

-Jörgen Nordlund - 19 January 2017 1,114,378

-Stockholm, Sweden

-Paul Pathak Remuneration 17 August 2016 3,000 (1)

-Ontario, Canada

-Jim Ryan Audit and Risk 5 September 2016 10,000

-Ontario, Canada (Chair)

-Colin Sturgeon Nomination; 19 January 2017 Nil

-Suffolk, United Remuneration

-Kingdom (Chair)
+Names and residence Committees Appointed Director Ordinary shares Neil Goulden Berden, United Kingdom Nomination (Chair) 15 August 2016 65,000 Keith Laslop Nassau, Bahamas - 5 September 2016 838,606 Nigel Brewster Berkshire, United Kingdom Audit and Risk (Chair); Remuneration 19 January 2017 5,000 David Danziger Ontario, Canada Audit and Risk; Nomination 5 September 2016 21,243 (1) Paul Pathak Ontario, Canada Remuneration 17 August 2016 3,000 (2) Jim Ryan Ontario, Canada Audit and Risk 5 September 2016 10,000 Colin Sturgeon Suffolk, United Kingdom Nomination; Remuneration (Chair) 19 January 2017 5,000 Simon Wykes (3) Newark, United Kingdom - 1 November 2017 5,031